charlesportwoodii/www.erianna.com/content/nsupdate-dynamic-dns-updates-with-bind9.md

 cat Kexample.com.+127+24536.key
 ```

-The part that we care about is the long string at the end.
+The part that we care about is the base64 encoded string at the end.
 This is our key.

 ```bash
 example.com.
 IN KEY 512 3 157 z4PhNX7vuL3xVChQ1m2AB9Yg5AULVxXcg/SpIdNs6c5H0NE8XYXysP+DGNKHfuwvY7kxvUdBeoGlODJ6+SfaPg==